jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-7.md

 But there are many arts which need more knowledge than possible during an apprenticeship.
 A blacksmith and weaver can learn their business without any previous knowledge of math.

-But a watchmaker must know several sciences such as=
+But a watchmaker must know several sciences such as:
 - arithmetic,
 - geometry, and
 - astronomy with regard to the equation of time.